-- PJM Nuclear Power Plant Operators and Support Staff (also referred to as the Nuclear Plant Generator Operator) Conduct safe nuclear plant operations and interface with transmission system operators. - Transmission Owner (TO) and Generation Owner Operators Conduct reliable operations of the Bulk Electric System and communicate with nuclear power plant operators.
+PJM Nuclear Power Plant Operators and Support Staff (also referred to as the Nuclear Plant Generator Operators) - Conduct safe nuclear plant operations and interface with transmission system operators.

+- Transmission Owners (TOs) and Generation Owners/Operators Conduct reliable operations of the Bulk Electric System and communicate with applicable nuclear power plant operators.
 Unless noted otherwise Transmission Owners listed in Manual 39 are the Transmission Owner of the substation where the nuclear plant interconnects. - PJM System Operators Conduct reliable operations of the Bulk Electric System. - PJM and TO Planners Plan for the reliable operations of the Bulk Electric System, including safe nuclear plant operations consistent with NPIRs.